dbpercona/linkbenchX/README.md

 - The main output of the benchmark is 99% response time for ADD_LINK (INSERT + UPDATE request) and GET_LINKS_LIST (range SELECT request) operations.
 - Related output is *Concurrency*, that is how many *Requester threads* are active during time period

-developed to evaluate database performance for workloads similar to those of Facebook's production MySQL deployment.
-LinkBench is highly configurable and extensible.
-It can be reconfigured to simulate a variety of workloads and plugins can be written for benchmarking additional database systems.

 LinkBench is released under the Apache License, Version 2.0.

 LinkBench Overview